 Choose a directory to install the R tree (R is not just a binary, but has additional data sets, help files, font metrics etc).
-Let us call this place $R-HOME$ .
+Let us call this place $R{-}HOME$ .
 Untar the source code.
-This should create directories src, doc, and several more under a top-level directory: change to that top-level directory (At this point North American readers should consult Section B.3.1 [Setting paper size], page 53.)
+This should create directories src, doc, and several more under a top-level directory: change to that top-level directory (At this point readers in North American should consult Section B.3.1 [Setting paper size], page 54.)
 Issue the following commands: